zackads/zackads.github.io/_projects/2020-03-15-fuel_order_form.md

 ---

 <sup>1</sup> I found no authoritative attribution or source document for this quote.
-I suspect it was made up much later than the Peninsular War by a junior officer, perhaps disappointed that his new job involved a lot more 'futile drivelling' and 'quill-driving' than the adverts had led him to believe.
+I suspect it was made up much later than the Peninsular War by a junior officer, perhaps disappointed that his new job involved a lot more 'futile drivelling' and 'quill-driving' than the adverts had led him or her to believe.

 <sup>2</sup> The swivel-charing/transposing/re-keying phenomenon is so common there are many terms for it.